nghaoz/Huffman-Encoding/README.md

 }
 ```

-The JSON file contains patient information in the form of a string of characters, after reading the data from the file, we will extract the different characters that appear inside the file into a string .
+The JSON file contains information in the form of a string of characters, after reading the data from the file, we will extract the different characters that appear inside the file into a string .
 This string is called the string key.

 String key: